 Effective for 2020, Exeter Township has instituted a Homestead Exemption.
 Homestead exemptions reduce the tax burden on property owners by excluding a fixed dollar amount of the assessed value of a property.
 Owner-occupied properties used by their owner as a primary residence may qualify.
-Applications must be received by the Berks County Homestead Office by March 1st, 2019.
-Get your application here Blank 2018 Act1 document.pdf
+The deadline to enroll for 2020 was March 1st, 2019.
+To apply for 2021, submit your completed application to the Berks County Homestead Office by March 1, 2020.

 Real Estate Tax